TheJare/aoc2023/README.md

 See [Advent of Code site](https://adventofcode.com/2023).

-Using Godot to motivate me to do some visualization.
+Using [Godot Engine 4.2](https://godotengine.org/) to motivate me to do some visualization.
 We'll see.

 Find this project at https://github.com/TheJare/aoc2023